ConnorBaker/CS321_TeamBigData/README.md

 Team Big Data (TBD) seeks to fill a perceived gap in the market.
 Most companies lack a platform which passively aggregates information about their target market (à la Google and Facebook).
 These companies stand to benefit from analytics about the audiences they hope to reach with their advertisements.

-TBD's proposed product is an analytics package which performs sentiment analysis of some number of users tweets.
-The sentiment analysis of a user's tweet can be thought of as representing the user's emotional state (negative/neutral/positive) which can be used to further target advertisements.
+TBD proposes an analytics package which performs sentiment analysis of some number of users tweets.
+The sentiment analysis of a user's tweet is a group of numbers which can be thought of as representing the user's emotional state (negative/neutral/positive).
+Information about the user's emotional state can be used to more effectively target them with advertisements.

 TBD's proposed analytics package consists of three parts: